 MORE: How Kate Middleton broke the Queen's golden food rule

 If you're looking for the perfect treat to bake for Afternoon Tea Week, we've uncovered the Queen's exact recipe from former royal chef Darren McGrady.

-Former royal chef Darren McGrady previously told HELLO! the monarch is such a huge fan of chocolate biscuit cake that leftovers were known to be packaged up and sent to Windsor Castle so she can tuck into them over a weekend.
-Who can blame her… it looks delicious!
+Darren previously told HELLO! that the monarch is such a huge fan of chocolate biscuit cake, leftovers were known to be packaged up and sent to Windsor Castle so she could tuck into them over a weekend!

 Darren revealed: "The royal chefs send a whole cake up to Her Majesty every day for tea.
 She will sometimes take a slice and then it is never seen at the royal table again.
 [The cake is sent to the staff for their afternoon tea.]